 Our first stop was the 2,000-year-old UNESCO World Heritage site, the Pont du Gard Roman bridge.
 This is a very popular tourist attraction and a very nice place to enjoy some kayaking in the Gardon River.

-Normally the river is full of kayaks during the summer months, but on the day we visited, ours was the only kayak in the river.
-It was wonderful to have such a wonderful place all to ourselves (though we hope that the tourists feel comfortable returning soon!).
+Normally the river is full of kayaks during the summer months, but on the day we visited (in July 2020), ours was the only kayak in the river.
+It was wonderful to have such a stunning place all to ourselves.

 Pont du Gard - road trip through Provence, France